khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

-Now that we understand basic instructions, what are different memory segments, how to use stack and heap, we can dive into functions and what is *calling convetion*.
+Now that we understand basic instructions, what are different memory segments, how to use stack and heap, we can dive into functions and what is *calling convention*.
 It will be the last step to fully understand the original *hello world* example.
-This will be all explained in the part III.
+This will be explained in the part III.